Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Evaluation

 \phead{Motivation.} RQ1 and RQ2 show that \tool exposes test gaps and generates targeted tests that improve coverage.
 In this RQ, we examine how these stronger tests affect the evaluation of repair agents.
 Specifically, we re-run patches produced by these agents on the augmented test suite to determine whether incorrect patches that previously passed are now detected.

 \phead{Approach.} We re-evaluate the top-10 repair agents on the SWE-bench Verified leaderboard~\cite{leaderboard} whose submitted patches are publicly available.
 For each agent-generated patch, we execute both the original tests $T$ and the augmented suite $T' = T \cup T_{new}$ produced by \tool.
 A patch is counted as \textit{killed} if it originally passed $T$ but fails at least one test in $T_{new}$.
 We then compute each agent's resolved rate under $T'$ and compare it against the original rate.
 To understand the contribution of each mutation strategy, we further report kills separately for tests derived from the operator-based mutation pipeline ($T'_{op}$) and the LLM-based mutation pipeline ($T'_{llm}$).
+We also compare \tool with UTBoost~\cite{yu2025utboost}, the most directly comparable and openly available framework for SWE-bench test augmentation, under the same setup and evaluation.
+We execute UTBoost using the same model as \tool (GPT-5-mini) and run end-to-end to generate an augmented test suite.
+Both are then evaluated on the same set of top-10 agent patches, with per-agent resolved-rate changes, killed patches, and overlap reported to assess complementarity.
+Finally, to assess reproducibility under LLM nondeterminism, we analyze the consistency of \tool's results across three independent runs of the full test-generation and re-evaluation pipeline.

 \phead{Results.} Table~\ref{tab:tool-patch-validation} shows that the augmented tests consistently change evaluation outcomes for all ten repair agents.
 Resolved-rate drops range from 4.2\% to 9.0\%, with 21 to 45 previously accepted patches per agent now rejected.
 The two mutation strategies are complementary: LLM-based tests account for most of the detected failures, while operator-based tests contribute an additional 3 to 6 unique failures per agent that LLM-based tests do not catch.
 These corrections also change the leaderboard. \textit{Atlassian Rovo Dev}, \textit{ACoder}, and \textit{TRAE} drop in rank, while \textit{EPAM AI}, \textit{Warp}, and \textit{Harness AI} move up.
 This change indicates that the original test suites accepted a non-trivial number of incorrect patches, inflating the reported performance of some agents.
 Overall, the results show that stronger tests provide a more reliable comparison between repair agents.